-By 1725 the owner was Peter Theobald of Lambeth, a Director of the Bank of England, with George Southern the tenant.
-Bushes also then included an estate of around 60 acres which Theobald had bought from Richard Dyott of St Giles in the Fields, which comprised three former ancient holdings, each of which comprised a house and land, named Giblotts (35 acres), Spackmans alias Comyns (10 acres) and Hydemans (10 acres) all occupied in 1704 by Richard Reading.
+By 1725 the owner was Peter Theobald (1656-1742), a prosperous Lambeth timber merchant, with George Southern the tenant.
+Bushes also then included an estate of around 60 acres which Theobald had bought for £650 in 1717 from Richard Dyott of St Giles in the Fields.
+This farm included three former ancient holdings, each of which comprised a house and land, named Giblotts (35 acres), Spackmans alias Comyns (10 acres) and Hydemans (10 acres), all occupied in 1704 by Richard Reading.

 When the Esdailes sold Bushes Farm in 1819 the farmhouse was described as “a very substantial brick-built house, containing three attics, four good bed rooms, two front parlours, kitchen, washhouse and cellars”.
 The farm buildings included “two barns, stables, cowhouse, granary, poultry house, cart and cattle sheds”.
 In 1856 Wilson said that the farmhouse had been partly rebuilt, and that carpentry at the back part was of the 16th century.

 In 1749 the occupier was named as John Ramsden, who had probably farmed there since 1745 or earlier.
-Thomas Banks was the occupier by 1770, and on his death in the early 1780s, his widow Sophia succeeded him.
-Thomas Banks, presumably their son, took over after his mother’s death in 1791 and was still the farmer John Russell of Stubbers bought the farm.
+John Banks was the occupier from 1765, and on his death in 1782, his widow Sophia succeeded him.
+Thomas Banks, presumably their son, took over after his mother’s death in 1791 and was still the farmer when John Russell of Stubbers bought the farm.
 In 1842 James Parker was the farmer and after his death in 1845, his son James (d.1850) and then James’ widow Ann were the occupiers.
 In 1851 Ann farmed 147 acres, employing seven men, on behalf of Champion Branfill Russell, and after she died in 1863 her son-in-law Charles Tween carried in as the Russell’s farm bailiff.
 Tween seems to have retired around 1905, moving to live at The Cottage, Stubbers nearby and Stephen Collins took over as farm bailiff.
 Edwin Bonnett was the market gardener and farmer in the 1930s.